Liberal-Progressive: Federal politics

 In the 1935 election, five Liberal-Progressives ran in Manitoba, four of whom were elected.
 One of these won over a Liberal candidate, while the defeated Liberal-Progressive was defeated by a Liberal.
 In Ontario, Hughes Cleaver won Halton on the Liberal-Progressive ticket, but afterwards allied himself with the Liberals.

 In the 1940 election, two Liberal-Progressives ran in Manitoba, of whom one was elected.
 Two Liberal-Progressives ran in Ontario.
 Both were elected.

-"National Liberal Progressive" was a political label used by in the federal election of 1940, by W. Garfield Case, in Grey North electoral district in Ontario.
+"National Liberal Progressive" was a political label used in the federal election of 1940, by W. Garfield Case, in Grey North electoral district in Ontario.
 Case listed 'Insurance manager' as his profession.
 He won 2,434 votes, 15.5% of the popular vote.
 The election was won by the Liberal Party candidate, William P. Telford.
 When Telford resigned on 9 December 1944, to provide a vacancy for A.G.L.
 McNaughton, Case ran and won the 5 February 1945 by-election as the candidate of the Progressive Conservative Party of Canada.

 William Gilbert Weir was the longest-lasting Liberal-Progressive MP, winning his first election in the riding of Macdonald in Manitoba in 1930.
 He was re-elected as a Liberal-Progressive in 1935 and 1940.
 In 1945, 1949 and 1953, he was elected as a Liberal-Progressive for the riding of Portage-Neepawa, and was the sole candidate to run as under the Liberal-Progressive label in those elections.
 Weir served as Chief Government Whip from 1945 to 1953 and parliamentary assistant to Prime Minister Louis St. Laurent from 1953 to 1957.
 He was defeated in the 1957 election, the first in which he ran as a Liberal.

 Five MPs in all sat as Liberal-Progressives: Edgar Douglas Richmond Bissett, Robert Forke, James Allison Glen, George William McDonald and William Gilbert Weir.
 Forke and Glen became ministers in Liberal cabinets (Glen also served as Speaker of the House of Commons of Canada) while Weir served as government whip for a number of years.

 Forke was appointed to the Senate of Canada in 1929 and was the sole Liberal-Progressive to ever sit in that body.